Download a Free Course Guide

 Microsoft Office (2010 version or later) – Including Word, Excel and PowerPoint

 Digital video recording device/digital camera (included in most mobile phones)

-Please note: If you are currently not working and do not have access to workplace policies and other documents, QTS will provide you with simulated samples or information regarding how you can access such policies and documents.
+If you are currently not working and do not have access to workplace policies and other documents, your trainer and/or assessor will provide you with simulated samples or information regarding how you can access such policies and documents.

 Students are required to complete the 13 units listed below in order to obtain the Certificate IV in Accounting and Bookkeeping.
 This qualification consists of 8 core units plus 5 elective units from the electives list below.

 CORE INDUSTRY UNITS BSBFIA401 Prepare financial reports BSBSMB412 Introduce cloud computing into business operations FNSACC311 Process financial transactions and extract interim reports FNSACC312 Administer subsidiary accounts and ledgers FNSACC408 Work effectively in the accounting and bookkeeping industry FNSACC416 Set up and operate a computerised accounting system FNSTPB401 Complete business activity and instalment activity statements FNSTPB402 Establish and maintain payroll systems ELECTIVES BSBITU306 Design and produce business documents BSBITU402 Develop and use complex spreadsheets BSBWOR501 Manage personal work priorities and professional development FNSACC313 Perform financial calculations FNSACC414 Prepare financial statements for non-reporting entities

 Higher Level Skills Program – COMPLETE YOUR CERTIFICATE IV IN ACCOUNTING AND BOOKKEEPING FROM $790 AUD!

 From the 1st July 2013, the Queensland Government introduced significant changes to Queensland’s vocational education and training (VET) system through its reform action plan Great Skills Real Opportunities.